Kevin Huerter: High school career

 Huerter, a 6 ft 7 in shooting guard, played at Shenendehowa High School in Clifton Park, New York, a suburban town located in Saratoga County.
 During his career, he led the school to its second state championship and, as a senior, was named Mr. New York Basketball.

-Recruiting
+He also played on the baseball team, and won the Class AA state championship in 2016 with future MLB pitcher Ian Anderson.

 On September 7, 2015, Huerter committed to play college basketball for Maryland, choosing the Terrapins over 20 offers.
-By the end of his high school career, Huerter was considered a four-star recruit and was ranked No.50 overall recruit and No.11 shooting guard in the 2016 high school class.
+By the end of his high school career, Huerter was considered a four-star recruit and was ranked No. 50 overall recruit and No. 11 shooting guard in the 2016 high school class.

 College career

 Huerter earned a starting position as a freshman, averaging 9.3 points and 4.9 rebounds per game on the season.
 Following his freshman season, he was selected to the United States team for the 2017 FIBA Under-19 Basketball World Cup, where the team finished third.

 As a sophomore, Huerter increased his production, scoring 14.8 points and averaging 5 rebounds per game.
 At the close of the season, he was named honorable mention All-Big Ten.